zkVerify/zkverify-docs/docs/incentivizedtestnet/06-redeem-your-tokens/02-claim_ethereum.md

 ```

 :::warning
 Be very careful to construct this string exactly.
 The new line is crucial.
+Make sure there aren't whitespaces at the beginning or at the end of the message, nor in between the claim message and the address.
 The easiest way is to use a plain text editor or an online tool; do not use a word processor that might add formatting.
 :::

 ### Step 2: Generate Your Ethereum Signature